MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 ## How well does it work?

-As before we use
+As before you can use
 the edit distance
+between
+`baree_hw`
+and
+the equivalent pages
-from the original text.
+of the original text.
+Here,
+that text has been
+extracted before
+into
+`baree_tx`.

 ``` r
 stringdist::stringdist(baree_hw, baree_tx)